reo7sp/kaniku/README.md

 There are no kaniku class to extend from.

-Views don't commumicate with each other.
+Views don't communicate with each other.
 They communicate through models.

 ## Controller
 Controller is something like glue between all components of the game.
 It creates models and views and links them with each other.